WangWenchao/wangwenchao.github.io/about.md

 [Tuanpin](http://tuanpin.com) (2011-4-2011.9) RubyOnRails Engineer

-A Giter,Ruber,PHPer,Pythoner and Linuxer ,also a Mac enthusiasm
+A Gitter,Ruber,PHPer,Pythoner and Linuxer ,also a Mac enthusiasm

 ### Work Experience